tiffanyai/UX-Design-and-Research-Course/README.md

 # Tiffany Streitenberger Design and Research Portfolio

 ## About Me
-I have a B.S. in Cognitive Science and Minor in Computer Science from UCSD.
+B.S. in Cognitive Science and Minor in Computer Science from UCSD.
 Pursuing a future to improve education in the community through technology innovations.
 I especially enjoy the creatives aspects of computer science and technology through visualizations and data representations.
+I love to listen and learn different perspectives and channel my inner creativity to design improvements.
 I strive to learn something new every day to keep growing my perspectives and values!

 ## Table of Context